mengbinhao/jack-note/docs/english/NPR.md

   > I spoke to several officials of the agency who didn't want to be named because they're not authorized to speak publicly
   > xxx were powerless to stop yyy but they took the senate floor delivering speech after speech to voice their opposition
   > xxx was part of the first hour of the meeting uring the group to get it done
+  > It's a full circle moment for Biden

 - 2023.1.13